blacknred/full-communicationapp/README.md

 ### Production

+1. Edit the `nginx/app.conf` to add your domain.

 1. Edit the `init-letsencrypt.sh` script to add in your domain(s) and your email address.

 1. Run `init-letsencrypt.sh` script: